 Edirne is home to a number of the Ottoman Empire’s greatest monuments and structures.
 Turkish Bathhouses are no exception to this.
 While many of the historic baths have been lost to time and ruin there are still a number of grand bathhouses in operation today.

 We went to Sokullu Turkish Bath just across from the Üç Şerefeli Mosque.
-Hopefully there will be a link here in the near future!
+Check out our in-depth review of Sokullu Turkish Bath.

 Tower of Macedonia

 Karaağaç Neighborhood.
-This neighborhood is home to a beautiful old trainstation, old homes, and the Lausanne Monument built to commemorate the signing of the Lausanne treaty at the end of WWI and, especially, the establishment of the Republic of Turkey.
-The Karaağaç Neighborhood is 5km south-west from the city cenre of Edirne.
+This neighborhood is home to a beautiful old train station, old homes, and the Lausanne Monument built to commemorate the signing of the Lausanne treaty at the end of WWI and, especially, the establishment of the Republic of Turkey.
+The Karaağaç Neighborhood is 5km south-west from the city centre of Edirne.

 Hıdır Baba Tabyaları A war museum just to the west of the city set in a large military bunker complex.
 Recently restored.